Thursday 9 March

 No doubt Tavares would like to have seen an allocation made in this week’s budget to boosting the supplier base as recently suggested in a letter to the Government by Nissan, £120 million to be precise.
 Nissan plans to almost double the amount it spends on parts from the UK, its current outlay stands at £2.5 billion.

-The UK’s supplier base has seen better days, both a reflection of its former dominance and its weaker position at present.
+The UK’s supplier base has seen better days, both a reflection of its former dominance and subsequent decline.
 The case of the British car industry demonstrates that the great future awaiting the British economy is not only about going global in the sense of signing fancy trade deals in marble halls, but exploring forgotten potential at home, where human capital and infrastructure are world class and easily accessible.